Information watchdog launches investigation into health ministers’ use of private email

 “That is why my office has launched a formal investigation into the use of private correspondence channels at the Department for Health and Social Care, and has served information notices on the department and others to preserve evidence relevant to my inquiry.”

-In her blog post, Ms Denham explained how the Information Comissioner’s Office has looked at similar issues previosuly, issuing “clear guidance,“ avaliable on its website, on use of private information channels.
+In her blog post, Ms Denham explained how the Information Comissioner’s Office has looked at similar issues previosuly, issuing “clear guidance,” available on its website, on use of private information channels.

 Furthermore, the Information watchdog said that the government’s own Code of Practice sets clear standards, and emphasises the importance of managing records well to help ensure public trust and confidence.

+According to the Freedom of Information Act 2000, anyone making a request for information to a public authority is entitled to be told in writing whether the public authority holds the information requested, and should this be the case, to have it given to them.

-The Information Commissioner has, as a result, launched an investigation into the Department for Health and Social Care’s use of private correspondence channels.
+Due to concerns that the use of private communication channels could hinder freedom of information requests, the Information Commissioner has launched an investigation into the Department for Health and Social Care’s use of private correspondence channels.

-It is hoped that the investigation will establish whether or not private correspondence channels have been used, and if their use has led to breaches of freedom of information or data protection law.
+It is hoped that this investigation will establish whether or not private correspondence channels have been used, and if their use has led to breaches of freedom of information or data protection law.

 “We will publish the results of that investigation in due course,” wrote Ms Denham.